stephanustedy/SolrMongoImporter/README.md

 ## Features
 * Retrive data from a MongoDb collection
 * Authenticate using MongoDb authentication
-* Map Mongo fields to Solr fields
+* Map Mongo fields to Solr fields (for accessing nested fields "." (dot) string eg.: *Params.Size*)
+* Date conversion of field value to required format

 ## Classes